cedricpri/TopPlusDMRunIILegacy/README.md

 - **t**: the search term to be found in the correct directory (eg, TTT02L2Nu__part can be used to process only TTbar MC files).
 Once the .sh files created, then can be launched using the command condor_submit condorjob.tcl.

+For the smearing involved in the ttbar reconstruction process, a mlb histogram need to be generated first of all using the generateMLB.py script.

 Then, the MVA can be run on these previously produced files using simply the following command.
       python dnn.py
 A signal and a background files can be given as arguments to this script.